 The certification was awarded by the Norwegian Civil Aviation Authority (CAA) in March this year and the first course is planned this autumn.

 “We are very pleased with the certification.
 Although there are many controller training centres offering the same as we do, we believe that our offer is unique.
-In the near future we will open up for individual training so that private persons can enrol for courses to obtain student air traffic controller license without having to go through an ANSP,” said training centre Henrik Schjølberg.
+In the near future we will open up for individual training so that private persons can enrol for courses to obtain student air traffic controller licence without having to go through an ANSP,” said training centre Henrik Schjølberg.

 With 800 sqm of state-of-the-art training simulators, devices and facilities, IAAN plans to be an important player on the controller training market.